rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 These past events will allow...

-* Thoughts to be referred to later and for earlier thoughts to prime later thoughts and actions.
+* Thoughts to be referred to later and for these earlier thoughts to prime later thoughts and actions.
 * A full diagnostic review by a safety team.
 * New sections of the self-narrative to be reviewed and the relevant parts incorporated into experience.
 This will allow
 	* The incorporation of notable plans into future planning strategies (i.e. ones that worked and ones that didn't).